LLNL/RAJAPerf/docs/sphinx/user_guide/build.rst

           enable other variants for CUDA, HIP, and other programming models.

 .. note:: For GPU-enabled builds, only one GPU back-end can be enabled in a
           single executable.
-However, CPU and GPU enabled execution can be enabled in a single executable.
+However, CPU and GPU execution can be enabled in a single executable.
 For example, one can enable CPU sequential, OpenMP, and CUDA GPU variants in a build.
 Similarly for HIP GPU variants.